justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 &emsp; TD methods have shown to be successful in a variety of game playing tasks.
 One of the first implementations was Samuel's checkers program, where he created a program which could play checkers better than himself [[7]](#7-references).
 TD methods were abstracted by Sutton in [[8]](#7-references), where he defined his TD-lambda; furthermore, he showed that, with certain natural constraints, TD-lambda is capable of modeling arbitrary training sets.
 Likewise, Tesauro named him program TD-gammon in reference to the importance of TD methods when training it [[9]](#7-references).

+&emsp; I exploited TDs as follows.
+Each turn, the program records the prediction the current player has made for their chosen move; this yields three prediction vectors.
+Once the game has concluded, I construct a labels vector by copying and then shifting each predictions vector one spot to the left, forgetting the first prediction made, and inserting the final game score in the final position.
+Effectively, this compares subsequent predictions to eachother, and the final prediction to the final game score.
+Finally, I compute the loss, cf. §4.3, and backpropogate it.

+&emsp; Another possibile algorithm would have to update the weights of the network each turn; this seemed impractical for two reasons.
+The first is that it increases training time for what appeared to be little gain: without knowing the final outcome of the game, the network cannot validate its predictions.
+The second reason is that my network currently compares subsequent predictions made by each player; this could not be done each turn for each player, as it would interfere with computing the loss of other predictions.
+In other words, the network weights would change between predictions, which will throw an error in PyTorch.
+To combat this problem, I would have had to have the network return a vector of final place predictions, one for each player.
+Then we could compare subsequent vectors without needing to wait to return to the same player.

 ##### 4.2 Monte-Carlos tree search